hackbots-3414/2025_Reefscape/design/subsystems.md

 * Physically capable of intaking algae

 ### Operations
-`Intake`
+`AlgaeIntake` - Get algae into the robot

-`Eject` - Regardless of whether intake is the same as output, must be capable of eject to prevent a jam
+`Eject` - Regardless of whether intake is the same as output, must be capable of eject to prevent a jam - Gets algae out of intake.

-`AutoIntake` - Moves forward when camera detects proper alignment on own
+`AutoIntake` - Moves forward when camera detects proper alignment on own, then uses Intake command to get the algae into the robot

 `Hold` - Touch it, own it.
-Keep holding gamepiece once intaked/intook/intaken/took in/taken in
+Keep holding gamepiece once intaked/intook/intaken/took in/taken in (Don't know the word)

 ## Algae Output